ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 One can be strict with himself but has to be patient with others.
 And remember that you are probably not right so listen to people carefully -> Openness.

 **Role Models**: Avengers, Straw Hat Crew (One Piece), Jura Tempest Federation (That Time I Got Reincarnated as a Slime), Some family related parts of Peaky Blinders

+## Rational Behaviour

+Humans are biased.
+We are emotional creatures.
+This can be a good thing and a bad thing.

+Rationality allows for a next level thinking where decisions can be made from a birds 🦅 eye view and while knowing the long term effects.

+Almost all rationality leads to long term thinking.

+Rational Thinking is precursor to rational behavior.
+But rational behavior should also be practiced explicitly.

+Rationality has 2 parts: Emotions + Logic.
+The game is to understand and make best decision that satisfy both.

+**Role Models**: Stoics

 ***